Francesco149/sharenix/README.md

 encounter issues while trying to compile it, please downgrade to go 1.7.1 or earlier.

 Before we start building ShareNix, you will need to set up a few dependencies.
-* Make sure that you have gtk 2.0.
 * Get the dev headers for glib, cairo, pango and gtk2.
-On Ubuntu 15.04, the required packages are: libglib2.0-dev, libcairo-dev, libpango1.0-dev and libgtk-2-dev.
+On debian-ubuntu you just need to install libgtk2.0-dev
 * Make sure that you have go >=1.3.1

 It should be possible to automatically get all the dependencies